 If you want to give nutritional advice to your clients, you must gain the correct certifications, including your Level 3 Personal Training qualification.
 If you want to qualify as a general personal trainer or complete further training to expand your nutritional knowledge, we offer several courses that can fuel your career in the health and fitness industry.

 The Take Home:

-If you are Level 3 PT Qualified you can give nutrition advice up to the point you feel confident in.
+If you are Level 3 Personal Trainer already you can give nutrition advice up to the point you feel confident in.
 As long as your advice comes across in an educational and honest way you can really help your clients.

 Only if you are a qualified dietician can you provide meal plans and prescriptive advice.